 Generally speaking, anything that doesn’t match the expected performance of your air conditioning system is grounds for concern.
 Diagnosing such issues should be left to professionals.
 However, a number of common symptoms will occur no matter what the problem is, and if you can spot them, you’ve taken a big step forward in getting that problem addressed:

-- Reduced Cooling Levels.
-You probably know that an AC blowing warm air has an issue.
-But the same principle holds true if the air is still cool, just not as cool as you’re expecting.
+Reduced Cooling Levels.
+You probably know that when an AC unit is blowing warm air, it has an issue.
+But the same principle holds true if the air is somewhat cool, but not as cool as you’re expecting.

-- Higher Bills.
-If you’ve noticed your air conditioning bills spiking this month, despite not using the system any more often than usual, it could be the sign of a more serious problem in need of addressing.
+Higher Bills.
+If you’ve noticed your air conditioning bills spiking this month even though your usage and the conditions are the same as last month, it could be a sign of a more serious problem that needs to be addressed.

-- Frost on the Coils.
-When frost appears on the coils, it means either that the refrigerant is leaking or some issue with another component is disrupting the process of cooling the air.
+Frost on the Coils.
+When frost appears on the coils, it either means that the refrigerant is leaking, or that some issue with another component is disrupting the process of cooling the air.
 Never attempt to scrape the ice off of the coils.
 It won’t solve the problem and you may damage the coils in the process.